JuliaDocs/Documenter.jl/docs/src/showcase.md

 !!! danger "'danger' admonition"
     This is a `!!! danger`-type admonition.

+!!! compat "'compat' admonition"
+    This is a `!!! compat`-type admonition.

 !!! ukw "Unknown admonition class"
     Admonition with an unknown admonition class.
 This is a `code example`.